Patrik Schick scored his third and fourth UEFA Champions League goals of the campaign in Bayer Leverkusen's 2-0 first-leg victory.

 One-off defeat

-The 17 chances Leverkusen fashioned would likely be enough for a win on most nights, while the eventual defeat gives Kasper Hjulmand and his youthful side vital knowledge of the threat posed by the Greek champions, and no doubt has sparked a few ideas on how to perform better this time.
+The 17 chances Leverkusen fashioned in that 2-0 reverse would likely be enough for a win on most nights, but the eventual defeat gave Kasper Hjulmand and his youthful side vital knowledge of the threat posed by the Greek champions, and clearly sparked a few ideas on how to perform better.